Find Your Voice: Join 'York County Reads!'

 Take the Challenge

-Beginning January 1, please go to Beanstack to record your participation and earn digital badges for completing each activity.
+Beginning January 1, go to Beanstack to record your participation and earn digital badges for completing each activity.
 You can also download the Beanstack Tracker App, available for both Android and Apple devices.
 When setting up the app, make sure to select York County Library (SC).
-Readers who complete the challenge will earn a custom "Make Your Mark and See Where It Takes You" pencil, inspired by a quote from Peter H. Reynolds!
+Readers who complete the challenge will earn their choice of a custom Javelin stylus pen or a "Make Your Mark and See Where It Takes You" pencil, inspired by a quote from Peter H. Reynolds!